-We hope you ENJOY this list of the top bucket list items to do in Florida.
+We hope you ENJOY this list of the top Florida bucket list experiences to have in Florida.

-The Kennedy Space Center Visitor Complex located brings to life the epic story of the U.S. space program, offering a full day or more of fun and educational activities.
+The Kennedy Space Center Visitor Complex brings to life the epic story of the U.S. space program, offering a full day or more of fun and educational activities.
 The Kennedy Space Center was the launch site for the first person to launch into space, the launch site of the first moon landing, and the beginning of Space Exploration as we know it.
 Today the Kennedy Space Center is home to the visitors complex, administrative offices for NASA, and the vehicle assembly building where rockets were made.
-Take a Kennedy Space Center Tour featuring the Apollo/Saturn V Center with an actual Saturn V moon rocket.
-Experience the Shuttle Launch Experience.
-See 3D IMAX® space films.
-Meet and greet a real life astronaut with the Astronaut Encounter.
+While at Kennedy Space Center, take a Kennedy Space Center Tour featuring the Apollo/Saturn V Center with an actual Saturn V moon rocket.
+Ride the Shuttle Launch Experience, a simulation of the forces the astronauts undergo when launching into space.
+See 3D IMAX® space films, or meet and greet a real life astronaut at the Astronaut Encounter.
 Learn about the history and current status of space exploration in Exploration Space: Explorers Wanted and many other interactive exhibits.
 Experience a satellite, rocket, or spacecraft launch.
 The Kennedy Space Center Visitor Complex is located about an hour east of Orlando / Walt Disney World near Cocoa Beach and Cape Canaveral.

 Known internationally as the “Alligator Capital of the World,” Gatorland Orlando provides affordably priced family-fun with thousands of alligators and crocodiles.
-Gatorland is Orlando‘s first and longest running attraction, opening in 1947 – 24 years before Walt Disney World – and has been delighting guests ever since.
-Walk along the swamp boardwalk and climb the observation tower to see over the breeding marsh.
-Watch birds, wild cats, reptiles, and get up close to the animals at the petting zoo.
+Gatorland is Orlando‘s first and longest running attraction, opening in 1947, which is 24 years before Walt Disney World, and has been delighting guests ever since.
+Walk along the swamp boardwalk and climb the observation tower to see over the alligator breeding marsh, home to hundreds of gators.
+Observe a variety of birds, wild cats, reptiles, and interact with farm animals in the petting zoo.
 Learn about conservation and reptiles during the many educational programs.
-Ride the infamous Gatorland train, the longest operating theme park ride in Florida. watch their famous Gator Jumparoo Show, and Up Close Encounters show, and Alligators: Legends of the Swamp Gator Wrestling show.
+Ride the infamous Gatorland train, the longest operating theme park ride in Florida.
+Watch the famous Gator Jumparoo, Up Close Encounters and Alligators: Legends of the Swamp Gator Wrestling shows.
 Cool off in the Gator Gully Splash Park.
 Looking for excitement?
-Try the Screamin’ Gator Zip Line, the area’s only zip line to race above giant alligators or the Stompin’ Gator Off-Road Adventure monster-style off road ride, or the Gator Gauntlet, the only wheel chair accessible zip line in the Southeast U.S..
+Try the Screamin’ Gator Zip Line, central Florida’s only zip line to race above giant alligators or the Stompin’ Gator Off-Road Adventure monster-style off road ride, or the Gator Gauntlet, the only wheel chair accessible zip line in the Southeast U.S..
 Up for adventure?
 Venture beyond the gate into the swamp to hand feed hungry alligators.

 Theater of the Sea Marine Mammal Adventure features live shows, tours and animal encounters.
 Theater of the Sea is located on 17 acres of lush tropical gardens and lagoons on Islamorada Island in the Florida Keys.
 Theater of the Sea is home to sea lions, birds, crocodilians, alligators, sea turtles, and dolphins plus a spectacular arrangement of native and exotic plants and orchids.
 Theater of the Sea was established in 1946 and is the second oldest marine mammal facility in the world.
 Watch in wonder the live dolphin, sea lion and parrot shows, take a guided tour of the marine life exhibits, enjoy the lagoon beach, and take a trip through their natural salt water lagoon on a bottomless boat included with general admission.
 If you want to get up close and personal with the animals, book an interactive animal encounter experience with rays, dolphins, sharks, turtles, sea lions and more!